-Whether your baby is one month old, one year or 3 years you’ve probably noticed how he or she takes any chance to communicate with you and have a say on what’s going on around him or her.
+Whether your baby is one month old, one year old, or 3 years old you’ve probably noticed how he takes any chance to communicate with you and have a say on what’s going on around him.
 Recent studies have been placing more and more weight on children’s right to be heard about matters that affect them.
 It is through their participation on daily matters that their self-esteem is enhanced, overall capacities are promoted, their sense of autonomy and independence is heightened, and they work on their social competence and resilience.

-These studies suggest that sometimes we underestimate children’s capacity for participation; kids aren’t passive recipients for care and protection.
-Every day there is more and more evidence suggesting that from a very early age they are (1) experts in their own lives and are capable of communicating their unique point of view on any given experience, (2) they’re skillful communicators with a wide range of “languages” to articulate their views, (3) they’re active agents with the power to influence and manipulate the world around them, and (4) they’re meaning makers capable of constructing/interpreting meaning in their lives.
+These studies suggest that, sometimes, we underestimate children’s capacity for participation; kids aren’t passive recipients for care and protection.
+Every day there is more and more evidence suggesting that from a very early age they are (1) experts in their own lives and are capable of communicating their unique point of view on any given experience, (2) they’re skillful communicators with a wide range of “languages” to articulate their views, (3) they’re active agents with the power to influence and manipulate the world around them, and (4) they’re meaning-makers capable of constructing/interpreting meanings in their lives.

 Emily Hembacher, Veronica Cristiano, and Michael C. Frank Stanford University

 Parenting advice is increasingly delivered through apps and video sites, and often takes the form of digitally-scaffolded parent-child interactions.
 Although these activities are designed to promote learning and cognitive development, it is unclear how they might affect the overall quality of parent-child interactions.
 Quality of interactions can be measured by both the social engagement of parents (joint attention; JA) and the quality of language (e.g., vocabulary diversity).
 How do digitally-scaffolded interactions affect the social and linguistic characteristics of parents’ speech to their children?